 - ISSS will contact you when your application for an I-20 is complete.
 You can either pick up the I-20 for travel OR schedule an appointment for a change of status.

-If you decide to submit a COS application in the US, bring the following materials with you to your appointment:
+If you decide to submit a COS application in the US, submit the following materials with your application for an I-20: